lishiyo/twincore-prototype/memory-bank/v0/productContext.md

 # TwinCore Prototype - Product Context

-This document outlines the product goals, scope, features, and simulated context for the TwinCore backend prototype, derived from the PRD (`projectbrief.md`) and Separation Strategy.
+This document outlines the product goals, scope, features, and simulated context for the TwinCore backend prototype, derived from the PRD (`projectbrief.md`) and Separation Strategy (`separationStrategy.md`).
+See `vision_doc.md` for the full context on the larger project.

 **1. Core Goal:**